AldrianLoberiano/parking_ticketing_sys/README.md

 - [ ] Multi-language support
 - [ ] RESTful API for third-party integrations

-## Contributing

-This is a complete, runnable system.
-For modifications:

-1. Fork the repository
-2. Create a feature branch
-3. Follow PHP best practices and maintain the MVC structure
-4. Test changes across all user roles
-5. Submit a pull request with detailed description

 ## License

 This project is open-source and available under the MIT License.